ShenzeSun/blocker-terminal-app/README.md

-# blocker-terminal-app
+# 🛡️ Blocker Terminal App
-Blocker is a whitelisting, blacklisting outbound restrict terminal app, work only in MacOS.
+### Blocker is a whitelisting, blacklisting outbound restrict terminal app, work only in MacOS.

 # 🛡️ macOS Website Blocker with pf and Python